projectatomic/atomic/README.md

 # Atomic: /usr/bin/atomic

 This project defines the entrypoint for Project Atomic hosts.
-On a Project Atomic system, there are at least three distinct software delivery vehicles; Docker (often used in combination with the traditional RPM/yum), and rpm-ostree to provide atomic upgrades of the host system.
+On a Project Atomic system, there are at least two distinct software delivery vehicles; Docker (often used in combination with the traditional RPM/yum), and rpm-ostree to provide atomic upgrades of the host system.